NEW JERSEY MINIMUM WAGE 2022

 Comprehensive guidelines on the minimum wage rules in NJ

-The minimum wage rate in New Jersey is $12.00 per hour for employees working in large organization (>5), $11.10 for employees working in small organization(<5) and $10.30 for employees working in agriculture.
+The minimum wage rate in New Jersey is $13.00 per hour for employees working in a large organization (>5), $11.90 for employees working in a small organization(<5), and $11.05 for employees working in agriculture.
 This minimum wage rate is greater than the federal minimum wage of $7.25 per hour.
-Employers are required to pay their employees the higher state minimum wage, which in this case is $12.00 per hour.
-This minimum wage applies to most of the employees working in the state of NJ with limited exceptions including some student workers, tipped employees and other exempt occupations.
+Employers are required to pay their employees the higher state minimum wage, which in this case is $13.00 per hour.
+This minimum wage applies to most of the employees working in the state of NJ with limited exceptions including some student workers, tipped employees, and other exempt occupations.

 The New Jersey states minimum wage was raised a full dollar from $7.25 to $8.25 per hour when the voters of NJ approved a constitutional amendment in 2013.
 This amendment also helped attach New Jersey’s minimum wage rules to the Consumer Price Index (CPI), so the minimum wage rate may be adjusted yearly based on CPI.

 It is mandatory for all New Jersey Employers to display an approved New Jersey Minimum Wage poster in a prominent place to inform their employees about the minimum wage rules and their rights under the NJ labor laws.
 Employers of the state of New Jersey are not required to pay their employees $13.00 per hour if their occupation is specially exempt from the minimum wage under state or federal law.

 |Effective Date||NJ Large Employers (>5)||NJ Small Employers(<5)||Agricultural Employers|

 |1st Jan 2025||$14.30||$13.40|